Is Agile Everything?

 What is Agile Business Case Lifecycle?

 Once the initial Agile Business Case has been created it is not ‘set in stone’; like most other things in an Agile environment, it is subject to change as we learn during the development.
-Indeed, I use a set of development ‘document’ templates, which includes making a business case for Agile, that all have ‘This is Subject to Change’ printed in red at the top and bottom of each page.
+Indeed, I use a set of development ‘document’ templates, which includes an Agile Business Case, that all have ‘This is Subject to Change’ printed in red at the top and bottom of each page.

 Post Product Backlog Creation